 Provisioning for incurred credit losses and identified contingencies involve uncertainties resulting from the aforementioned risks and require the management of the Bank to make subjective judgments in estimating the loss amounts.
 There are significant uncertainties connected mainly with the ultimate implementation of the real estate development projects that is outside the control of management.
+On the other hand, it should be noted that in 2011 the Bank significantly decreased the amounts in such portfolios owing to its exit from the projects, in the amount of EUR 47 372 thousand, ie by 61.8%.

-The ultimate outcome could differ from those estimates and future changes in the economic conditions, and other factors impacting real estate markets could subsequently result in a change in estimates that could have a material impact on loan loss provisions.
+The ultimate outcome could differ from those estimates and future changes in the economic conditions, and other factors impacting real estate markets and the development of new investment projects could subsequently result in a change in estimates that could have a material impact on loan loss provisions.